luca-angemi/xiaomi_miot/README.md

 # Xiaomi Air Fryer

-This is a custom component for home assistant to integrate the Xiaomi Air Fryer.
+This is a custom component for Home Assistant to integrate the Xiaomi Air Fryer.

 ## Supported devices